 ‘But you got through ok?’

 ‘Can you assist the police?”
 Gertie agreed, took the number and with shaking hands called the detective.
-She would go in to give a statement and ID the guys she saw.
+She went in to give a statement and identify the men she saw.
 Gertie was apprehensive but determined.
 Mrs Gerhardt and her often walked home together if they left at the same time and she knew it could have been her lying in hospital that morning.

 Detective Daily affectionately called “DD” by his peers welcomed her and took her statement.
 The 2 men they had caught had Mrs Gerhardt’s credit cards and cell phone in their possession but an identification would strengthen the case.